pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_debian_server.md

 ```

-## 5.configure ssh client on Windows
+## 9.5 Configure ssh client on Windows

 In windows, there are many ssh clients:
 - MobaXterm: